mattHay/mattHay/README.md

 WORK IN PROGRESS :-)

-## Some
+## Some features

-- 👨🏽‍💻 I’m currently working on phylogenomics;
+- 👨🏽‍💻 Currently working on phylogenomics;
-- 🌱 I’m always exploring novel methods for multi-omics integration;
+-  Driven by problem solving and methods development;
-- 💞️ I’m looking to collaborate on novel NGS methodologies;
+- Passionate about data visualisation --->
--
+- 💞️ Looking to collaborate on novel NGS methodologies;